Halloween Charcuterie Board Skeleton

 Charcuterie Board Skeleton for Halloween

 When it comes to scare-cuterie, it doesn’t get much more spooktacular than this skeleton charcuterie board.
 This halloween, whether you’re hosting or ghosting, whip up this adorable halloween snack.
 You’ll use sliced manchego and blueberry jam-filled brie to make the skeleton, then fill it with salami innards!
-And no board is complete without some produce and accouterments–feel free to tailor them to your tastes!
+And no board is complete without some produce and Accoutrements–feel free to tailor them to your tastes!

 Looking for more Halloween ideas?
 Try my Witch Fingers, Mummy Baked Brie, Halloween Cheese Board, Halloween Muffin Tin Board, Halloween Candy Board, and Pumpkin Shaped Cheese Ball